 Help for Opioid Dependency and Addiction

-The biggest similarity in OxyContin vs oxycodone is that addiction to either can make your life miserable.
+The most significant similarity in OxyContin vs oxycodone is that addiction to either can make your life miserable.
 Opioid addiction is a dangerous disease that you shouldn’t have to live with forever.
 At Crestview Recovery in Portland, Oregon, we can help you beat addiction and learn to implement positive, long-lasting change in your life.

 Some of the programs and services we offer at Crestview Recovery include: